-At its core I believe the essence of what they say.
-(I would also add politically it is an important time to say what they say which probably wasn’t accidental).
-To them being a society that 1) is open to new ideas and people, 2) empowers your citizens, and 3) allows competition, are the building blocks that allow for innovation.
+At its core, I believe the essence of what they say.
+(I would also add politically now, 2019, is an important time to say what they say which probably wasn’t accidental).
+To them being a society that: 1) is open to new ideas and people, 2) empowers your citizens, and 3) allows competition, are the building blocks that allow for innovation.
 This in turn brings development and success.
-Of course, these three factors aren’t everything and aren’t always easy to deliver, but as aspirations, openness, empowerment and fair competition are a good starting place.
+Of course, these three factors aren’t everything.
+What is more, they aren’t always easy to deliver.
+Still, as aspirations, openness, empowerment, and fair competition are a good starting place to progress.

 They provide relatively clear stories about what are stunningly complex interactions.
 Even the decline of nations can be explained by their thesis.
-(Again I believe their point that societies that turn on the “other” usually don’t do great).
-With a concept like innovation the challenge is that one can pick what exactly one talks about.
-Innovations are many and various and happen at all sorts of levels.
-Weapons technology could be an innovation, but so could the mass production that produces the weapons, and so can the organization of the forces using the weapons.
+(Again, I believe their central point that societies that turn on the “other” usually don’t do great).
+With a concept like innovation, the challenge is that one can pick what exactly one talks about.
+Innovations are many and various.
+They also happen at all sorts of levels.
+Weapons technology could be an innovation.
+So could the mass production that produces the weapons.
+So can the organization of the forces using the weapons.

 They risk overplaying their hands at times, for example, when comparing their work to Jared Diamond’s discussion of why Eurasia became so powerful.
-To be fair they note that arguments about the relative power of continental land masses are at a different level to innovations driving the success of nation states.
+To be fair, they note that arguments about the relative power of continental landmasses are at a different level to innovations driving the success of nation-states.
 As such both can be true.
 Indeed geography and innovation surely work together, Venetian naval technology was powerful precisely because of the city-states’ position on the map.
 The same vessels that were perfect for the Mediterranean wouldn’t have been much use to sailors in other regions seeking to cope with oceans.